budziam/amqp-ko/README.md

 Object oriented AMQP layer for microservices communication.

 ## Usage
-The recommended way to use Kø is to create your own queue object.
+The recommended way to use AMQP Kø is to create your own queue object.
 The simplest way to do this is using `createQueue` function.

 ### Create queue
 ```js